mikecornflake/uBee512Launcher/README.md

 + Add direct support for the zip file structure utilised by **@ChickenMan** on both MSPP forum and MicrobeeTechnology forum
   + Display embedded ReadMe in the Preview Pane
   + Implement a "Mount ZIP" that extracts the DSK, then actually mounts that DSK in the CP/M system
-+ Add support for HDDx (inc Validator)
-+ Add support for IDEx (inc Validator)
 + Add support for Microbee Peripherals (Beetalker etc)
 + Add support for **UBEEDISK** tools (to be honest, this means learning them first)
 + I keep thinking about adding ability for users to define their own System Definitions (by first copying an existing).
 + (Library): Write a CommandLine+Params_As_String to CommandLine+Array_of_Param
-+ Expand disks.alias and roms.alias to a full UI for each - offering ability to QC/add/edit/delete entries
++ Expand roms.alias to a full UI - offering ability to QC/add/edit/delete entries

 ## Long Term
 (_dreamer! you're nothing but a dreamer_)